 Whatever your niche, you can be sure there are people out there who share your passion and have devoted time to growing a following.
 That following is likely to be full of potential customers eager to hear about your product.

 Influencer marketing doesn’t have to be an expensive exercise.
 Micro-influencers with followings in the thousands or tens of thousands often possess an air of authenticity which the big players have outgrown.
 Choose carefully, build a genuine relationship, and watch your reach expand.

 14. Make Instagram work for you

 The Instagram feed and story ads are home to some of the most inspired advertising in the world right now.
 The medium’s fast, snackable nature makes it ideal for sparking a conversation about your products among a precisely targeted audience.

 If you have an Amazon FBA account, you can also create a landing page for your products which links direct from Instagram and sidesteps the competition.
 Look for ‘promotions’ under the advertising segment of your account to get started.
 Instagram is a great platform for online sellers and if you can leverage it effectively, you’ll be increasing your Amazon sales in no time!

 The quest to get more Amazon sales doesn’t need to be an uphill struggle.
-Follow the advice in this blog, and keep listening to the insights that are you there.
 By staying in touch with how the platform grows, you can continue to do what you do best: building a great brand, winning customers, and increasing your Amazon sales.